 I also love being able to spend so much time one-to-one with guests, getting to know each of them individually, their backgrounds and their stories.
 Many of our guests come back to Leuchie regularly, so it's great to be able to continue the relationship we've built with them.

-Since 2013, I've been a Charge Nurse at Leuchie.
+In 2013, I was promoted to Charge Nurse at Leuchie.
 On a day-to-day basis this involves managing the care team, doing the med rounds, working on guests' care plans, and helping with personal care.
 An important part of our care at Leuchie involves identifying potential medical issues before they become a problem and ensuring our guests get the preventative care they need, while they’re with us and after they’ve gone home.
 This means we are in touch regularly with GPs, district nurses and a range of other health and social care professionals in the community.

-There are various opportunities to attend training courses and take part in in-house training at Leuchie to support our ongoing learning and development.
+There are many opportunities to attend training courses and take part in in-house training at Leuchie to support our ongoing learning and development.
 In addition, the organisational and management skills I’ve developed while I’ve been here will also be important for my long term career development.
+In 2019, I was promoted again to Head of Care.
+I couldn't ask for a better team of colleagues who have supported me to grow and develop within the role.
+I think it also speaks volumes that Leuchie promotes from within its existing staff base.

 Where would I like to be in five years time?
 Hopefully still at Leuchie House!